things4u/ESP-1ch-Gateway/README.md

 The user is advised to turn off functions not used in order to save on memory usage.
 If the heap drops below 18 KBytes some functions may not behave as expected (in extreme case the program may crash).

+## Editing the sensor.h file

+The sensor.h file is used to set the structure of known sensors to the 1-channel gateway.
+When the gateway is not just used as a gateway but also for debugging purposes, the used can specify not only the name of the sensor node but also decrypt for certain nodes the message.

 ### Setting USB